-In Chargebee, customers are billed on the same day their subscription becomes active.
-E.g. If a customer signed up on Jan 10th without a trial period, then the billing will be Jan 10th, Feb 10th, March 10th, and so on.
+Chargebee bills your customers on the same day their subscription becomes active.
+Eg. If a customer signed up on Jan 10th without a trial period, then the billing will be on Jan 10th, Feb 10th, March 10th, and so on.
 If the date is not available then they will be billed on the last day of the month - if the sign up was on Jan 31st, then the next would be Feb 28th and so on.

 Paid - Payment has been made successfully.

 Payment Due - Charge has been attempted but has failed.
 Chargebee will continue to retry the charge based on the dunning settings.
 You can also choose to collect the payment immediately by clicking on the Collect Now button.
 An invoice is also marked as Payment Due when payment collection via direct debit is in progress.

 Not Paid - Payment has not been received.
 No further attempts will be made on this invoice.
 An invoice is also marked as Not Paid if a direct debit transaction fails.

 Pending - This status is used for invoices generated for usage-based charges (metered billing).

 Voided - The invoice has been canceled.
 Learn more.

 Posted - This status is used when you've enabled Payment Terms (Net D) for your recurring invoices.
 Recurring invoices are marked as Posted immediately after they are generated.
 They will remain in this state until the due period has been exceeded.
 The invoice status will change to Payment Due if the due period has been exceeded, and the amount hasn't been paid.